 Hours and Documentation - Pre-Practicum and Practicum hours vary depending on the program enrolled.
 Candidates must be aware of and complete all required hours established by the program in which they enrolled.

-Candidates must document the number of hours completed for the pre-practicum and practicum using SOE adopted forms for this purpose and upload these to their e-portfolio In TaskStream once all signatures are obtained.
+Candidates must document the number of hours completed for the pre-practicum and practicum using School of Education & Counseling adopted forms for this purpose and upload these to their e-portfolio In Tevera once all signatures are obtained.